Eric-Vondee/furo-swap-projectreview/README.md

     - `address to`: contract's address.
     - `amount`: token amount to be deposited
     - `bool fromBentoBox`: boolean value
-- _depositToken() first verifies the if the condition that checks token address and balance of the contract is greater than the amount, if this conditions holds it continues the process of making a low level call `bentoBox.deposit` and if it fails run the else condition.
+- _depositToken() is an internal function that firstly verifies if the `token address and balance of the contract` are true.
+    - If true, it continues the process of making a low level call `bentoBox.deposit` to deposit value in ether and corresponding actions.
+    - If false, makes a low level call either to `bentoBox.share` or `bentoBox.deposit`
-- increments the streamId in state, mints the streamd to recipient, initialize the struct and save to mapping streams.
+- It further increments the streamId in storage, mints the streamd to recipient, initializes the `struct stream` and write to `mapping streams`.
-- emit LogCreateStream
+- Lastly emits `emit LogCreateStream`

 ## function withdrawFromStream()
-withdraws from an active stream by rrequiring the streamId, sharesTowithdraw, receiving address, bool value, taskData and returns the receiientbalance and the receiving address.
+withdraws from an active stream by requiring the streamId, sharesTowithdraw, receiving address, bool value, taskData and returns the recipientbalance and the receiving address.

  ![withdrawfromstream](https://user-images.githubusercontent.com/23663250/162510806-1d77adb8-675e-40f2-b5c4-ee5b90d050d7.png)

-    - Given the right streamId, it initially verifies the condition that msg.sender(address interfacing with the contract) is equal to the address stored in our mapping and our recipient
+    - Given the right streamId, it initially verifies the condition that `msg.sender(address interfacing with the contract)` is equal to the storage address of our recipient.
     - Reads the properties of the stream from state, checks if the recipients balance is sufficent to facilitate the withdrawal and if otherwsie throws our error InValidWithdrawTooMuch();
         - ## inserts _transferToken()

         - `token`: address of the streamed token
         - `address from`: contract address
         - `address to`: the withdraw address passed as an argument or recipients address which is gotten from the streamId.